5

 Google Workspace offers some helpful identity management solutions, like SSO (single sign-on).
 This is definitely worth implementing to raise the default level of your identity security.
 Identity management on its own, however, cannot protect against insider threat: legitimate Google Workspace users who decide to take advantage of their privileged access to steal or corrupt your organization’s valuable data.

-Identifying insiders who have gone from innocuous to insidious requires keeping a careful eye on their behavior within your Google Workspace environment.
 Are they downloading or sharing more data assets than usual?
-Are they interacting with data assets or other users in a way that is atypical for them or for the organizational unit they are a part of?
+Are they interacting with google docs or other users in a way that is atypical for them or for the organizational unit they are a part of?
+Are they sharing sensitive data to personal gmail accounts?

 Protecting your organization from insider threats requires monitoring of user behavior and analyzing it for anomalies that could suggest security issues.
-Make sure you set up an insider risk management solution that can accomplish this.
+Make sure you set up an insider risk management solution that can accomplish this, ensuring trust in your security processes and maintaining a high level of confidence in your Google Workspace environment.

 Involve Your End Users